ubc-lib-geo/creating-index-maps/content/create-virtual-layer-qgis.md

 - An indication of the title of the series, such as "ams1303"
 - Anything else to make it unique (optional)

-At UBC Library we'll follow this general convention, using lowercase characters:
+At UBC Library, we'll follow this general convention, using lowercase characters:
 ```
 [country or region]_[scale]_[title or publisher]_[other info].geojson
 ```
 <br>

-For example, the Canadian 1:250,000 scale topographic maps would be:
+For example, the Canadian 1:250,000-scale topographic maps would be:
 ```
 canada_250k_nts.geojson
 ```
 <br>

-Back in the Save Vector Layer as window, the CRS should be EPSG:4326 - WGS 84
+Back in the **Save Vector Layer as...** window, the **CRS** should be EPSG:4326 - WGS 84.

-Below the CRS selection, you can now deselect any unneeded attributes in the exported file.
+Below the **CRS** selection, you can now deselect any unneeded attributes in the exported file.
 Deselect anything that is not OIM compatible.

-Be sure to select the option to add the saved file to the map if you would like to verify it exported correctly.
+Be sure to select the option to add the saved file to the map, if you would like to verify it exported correctly.

-Click OK when finished.
+Click **OK** when finished.

 ![export file](img/export-file.png "export file")